comet-ml/comet-examples/readme.md

 ## Feature Spotlight
-Check out new product features and updates through our [Release Notes](https://www.notion.so/cometml/Comet-ml-Release-Notes-93d864bcac584360943a73ae9507bcaa)
+Check out new product features and updates through our [Release Notes](https://www.notion.so/cometml/Comet-ml-Release-Notes-93d864bcac584360943a73ae9507bcaa).
+Also checkout our atricles on [Medium](https://medium.com/comet-ml).